devops-myway/My-DockerFile-Compose-Examples/Dockercommands1/Docker Exec_Attach_command.md

 $ docker run --name nginx --rm -p 8080:80 -d nginx

 # create and connect to a bash shell in the container
-$ docker exec -it nginx bash
+$ docker exec -it nginx bash or below docker exec -it a800d7dc9e1c "/bin/bash"

 root@a84ad71521b1:/#
 ``````